gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [userguide section](userguide/dependency_management.html#version_selection_rules) on version selection rules for further information.

-### Native language support improvements
+### Native language cross-compilation improvements

+- Uses the file naming scheme of the target platform, rather than then host platform.
 - Added `eachPlatform()` method to each `ToolChain` type, to allow fine-grained customization of a particular tool chain on a per-platform basis.
-- Added `TargetedPlatformToolChain.getPlatform()` to allow tool chain customization logic access to the platform the tool chain is to be used for.
+- Added `TargetedPlatformToolChain.getPlatform()` to allow tool chain customization logic access to the target platform.

 ## Promoted features